-The NOC is divided into different skill levels, which helps to determine which program you are eligible for, for example, to be considered eligible to apply through the FSWP, you would need a skill type 0, skill level A or B. The type of jobs that would qualify are typically those that require a degree or tertiary qualification such as managerial, professional and technical jobs, including Tech professionals as well as some skilled trades.
-You will also need a minimum of 1 year of continuous work or 1,560 hours ie. 30 hours per week to qualify for this program
+The NOC is divided into different skill levels, which helps to determine which program you are eligible for, for example, to be considered eligible to apply through the FSWP, you would need a skill type 0, skill level A or B. The type of jobs that would qualify is typically those that require a degree or tertiary qualification such as managerial, professional, and technical jobs, including Tech professionals as well as some skilled trades.
+You will also need a minimum of 1 year of continuous work or 1,560 hours ie. 30 hours per week to qualify for this program.

-It is important to note that this is different to the Express Entry CRS (Comprehensive Ranking System) that is used for Express Entry Draws.
-This allows for a possible 1200 points and includes extra factors such as 600 points dedicated to skills and experience, your spouse or common law partners’ language skills and education and skills transferability as well as another 600 points for Canadian qualifications, valid job offer, Provincial Nomination, siblings living in Canada and/or strong French language abilities.
+It is important to note that this is different from the Express Entry CRS (Comprehensive Ranking System) that is used for Express Entry Draws.
+This allows for a possible 1200 points and includes extra factors such as 600 points dedicated to skills and experience, your spouse or common-law partners’ language skills and education and skills transferability as well as another 600 points for Canadian qualifications, valid job offer, Provincial Nomination, siblings living in Canada and/or strong French language abilities.